 Predictably, it was a huge success from the outset – so much so, in fact, that it is advisable to book a table for the downstairs restaurant, and be prepared to wait in the contemporary bar (where booths create an intimate feel) or cocktail bar until a table in the upstairs bistro becomes available, as crowds come from far and wide to sample the buzz and bistro fare.

 Very new and modern – funky in places, always something to catch the eye - the bistro is comfortable but not in the cosy style, with colourful fabric-covered bench seating and quite closely packed polished wooden tables which sport simple settings, tea candles and a wine list in stand up perspex holder.

 The various areas have different colours and themes - the pictures on the walls in one area, for example, are themed around fish.

 Menus offer a tempting array of starters and an impressive main course selection including some house specials.
 Steaks are very popular and fresh seasonal and local produce features strongly, in dishes such as Lough Neagh brown trout with pollen smokies and pickled ginger, perhaps followed by local hill grazed lamb with a cashew pesto crust, sweet potato gratin broad bean feta and pea shoots, all served in healthy portion sizes and stylishly presented in varying shapes and sizes of white crockery.

 The promise of colourful, appetising food is followed through with good cooking and plenty of flavour, clearly pleasing the mix of clientele - families, couples, the young and not so young.

-A short dessert menu – maybe a choice of five – makes up in deliciousness anything it may lack in length: a dark, soft, smooth, rich Chocolate Nemesis (made in The Plough) contrasts beautifully with coconut ice-cream, for example, and the Pecan Pie is equally good.
+A short dessert menu – maybe a choice of five – makes up in deliciousness anything it may lack in length: a dark, soft, smooth, rich Chocolate Nemesis (made at The Plough) contrasts beautifully with coconut ice-cream, for example, and the Pecan Pie is equally good.